Soares/base16.nvim/README.md

     Plug 'Soares/base16.vim'

-Check the docs:

-    :help base16
+The main features of these color schemes are:

+1. They distinguish between "changing which red red is" and "changing which things show up as red".
+Each color scheme is based off of vim's default color scheme, but with the colors set to nicer base16 colors.
+Configuration options let you change which types of objects are which types of colors.
+2. They set all the `g:terminal_color_*` variables, which makes the terminal emulator in neovim use the right colors too.

+Install this plugin in the usual way (with vim-plug or vundle or whatever).

+The current available color schemes are

+    3024
+    apathy
+    ashes
+    atelier-cave
+    atelier-dune
+    atelier-estuary
+    atelier-forest
+    atelier-heath
+    atelier-lakeside
+    atelier-plateau
+    atelier-savanna
+    atelier-seaside
+    atelier-sulphurpool
+    bespin
+    brewer
+    bright
+    chalk
+    codeschool
+    colors
+    darktooth
+    default
+    eighties
+    embers
+    flat
+    gooey
+    google
+    grayscale
+    greenscreen
+    harmonic
+    hopscotch
+    irblack
+    isotope
+    macintosh
+    marrakesh
+    mocha
+    monokai
+    ocean
+    oceanicnext
+    oliveira
+    paraiso
+    phd
+    pop
+    railscasts
+    seti
+    shapeshifter
+    solarized
+    summerfruit
+    tomorrow
+    tube
+    twilight
+    unikitty
+    yesterday-bright
+    yesterday-night
+    yesterday

-In short: You can configure the color schemes with commands such as
+To change what type of things show up as which color, you can configure with commands such as

-    let g:base16_color_modifiers = {'Comment': 'fg=similar1'}
+    let g:base16_color_modifiers = {'Comment': 'fg=green'}

-which makes comments an inoffensive color similar to the background color (instead of blue, which is vim's default).
+which makes comments green (instead of vim's default blue).
+You can use the special colors

+    base similar3 similar2 similar1 contrast1 contrast2 contrast3 antibase

+which range from black to white if `background` is `dark`, and from white to black if `background` is `light`.

-To use a transparent background in vim (allowing you to take advantage of terminal transparency and/or terminal background images), set
+To use a transparent background in allowing you to take advantage of terminal transparency and/or terminal background images), set

     let g:base16_transparent_background = 1